sigstore/cosign-installer/README.md

 # cosign-installer GitHub Action

-This action enables you to sign, verify container images.
-For a quick start of `cosign`, please refer to https://github.com/sigstore/cosign#quick-start
+This action enables you to sign and verify container images. `cosign-installer` verifies the integrity of the `cosign` release during installation

+For a quick start guide on the usage of `cosign`, please refer to https://github.com/sigstore/cosign#quick-start.
+For available `cosign` releases, see https://github.com/sigstore/cosign/releases.

 ## Usage